graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np2.1_abstraction.md

 #### Level 1 - Transistors

 ![Transistor](media/transistor.png){: .image-right}
-Computer processors, at their core, are made up of trillions of tiny circuits called *transistors,* as well as other circuits that hold data called *memory* (specifically, at this level, they are called *CPU registers*).
+Computer processors, at their core, are made up of trillions of tiny circuits called *transistors,* as well as other circuits that hold data called *memory*.
 The people who design transistors and memory themselves are basically physicists or electrical enginers - at that level, computer science is essentially physics!
 We will learn more about the details of how memory and transistors communicate in a later unit.
 {: .clearfix}

 #### Level 2 - Logic Gates